takezoe/predictionio-toolbox/README.md

 z.load("com.github.takezoe:predictionio-toolbox_2.11:0.0.1-SNAPSHOT")
 ```

-Then you can process events and register them as tables which can be accessed from SparkSQL:
+Then you can process events using `PIOToolbox` and register them as tables which can be accessed from SparkSQL:

 ```scala
 import com.github.takezoe.predictionio.toolbox._